okta/samples-ios/browser-sign-in/README.md

 * An Okta Developer Account, you can sign up for one at https://developer.okta.com/signup/.
 * An Okta Application, configured for iOS client.
 This is done from the Okta Developer Console and you can find instructions [here][OIDC Native iOS Application Setup Instructions].
 When following the wizard, use the default properties.
 They are designed to work with our sample applications.
+* (For the Biometric Storage) An iOS device.
+You will need to deploy this sample to a physical iOS device for the Biometric Storage functionality to work properly.

 ## Running This Example